twilightscapes/develop/README.md

 ## Configure

 - Edit the config file `src/site.config.ts` for basic site meta data
-  - Read [this post](http://astro-cactus.chriswilliams.dev/posts/webmentions/) for adding webmentions to your site, otherwise set `siteConfig.webmentions.link` to an empty value.
 - Update file `astro.config.ts` site property with your own domain.
 - Replace & update files within the `/public` folder:
   - favicon.ico & other social icons
   - robots.txt - update the Sitemap url to your own domain
   - manifest.webmanifest
 - Modify file `src/styles/global.css` with your own light and dark styles.
   - You can also modify the theme(s) for markdown code blocks generated by [Expressive Code](https://expressive-code.com).
-Astro Cactus has both a dark (dracula) and light (github-light) theme, which can be found in `src/site.config.ts`.
+Pirate has both a dark (dracula) and light (github-light) theme, which can be found in `src/site.config.ts`.
 You can find more theme(s) and options [here](https://expressive-code.com/guides/themes/#available-themes).
 - Edit social links in `src/components/SocialList.astro` to add/replace your media profile.
 Icons can be found @ [icones.js.org](https://icones.js.org/), per [Astro Icon's instructions](https://www.astroicon.dev/guides/customization/#find-an-icon-set).
 - Create / edit posts for your blog within `src/content/post/` with .md/mdx file(s).
 See [below](#adding-posts) for more details.
-- OG Image:
-  - If you would like to change the style of the generated image the Satori library creates, open up `src/pages/og-image/[slug].png.ts` to the markup function where you can edit the html/tailwind-classes as necessary.
-You can also use this [satori playground](https://og-playground.vercel.app/) to aid your design.
-  - If you would like to generate svg og images rather than the default .png ones, you will need to remove the @resvg/resvg-js library, and return the svg within the body of the get function from the file `src/pages/og-image/[slug].png.ts`.
-  - You can also create your own og images and skip satori generating it for you by adding an ogImage property in the frontmatter with a link to the asset, an example can be found in `src/content/post/social-image.md`.
-More info on frontmatter can be found [here](#frontmatter)
-- Optional:
-  - Fonts: This theme sets the body element to the font family `font-mono`, located in the global css file `src/styles/global.css`.
-You can change fonts by removing the variant `font-mono`, after which TailwindCSS will default to the `font-sans` [font family stack](https://tailwindcss.com/docs/font-family).

-## Updating

-If you've forked the template, you can [sync the fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) with your own project, remembering to not click Discard Changes as you will lose your own.

-If you have a template repository, you can add this template as a remote, as discussed [here](https://stackoverflow.com/questions/56577184/github-pull-changes-from-a-template-repository).

 ## Adding posts